mrwweb/enhanced-embed-block/readme.txt

 = Does it automatically enhance all my YouTube and Vimeo embeds? =

 It works for any embeds using the YouTube or Vimeo variations of the Embed block.
-Embeds using the [embed] shortcode or literal YouTube embed code in HTML are not enhanced.
+Embeds using the [embed] shortcode or a literal YouTube embed code in an HTML block are not enhanced.
 Using the core WordPress Embed block is highly recommended!

 = Why don't Google and Vimeo load all their videos this way by default? =